The New School: Institutes and research centers

-The New School's College of Performing Arts is home to the influential experimental music venue, The Stone, offering 240 concerts a year.
+The New School's College of Performing Arts is home to the experimental music venue, The Stone, offering 240 concerts a year.

 Enrollment demographics

-Thirty-three percent of New School students are international, with 112 foreign countries being represented at the university.
+Thirty-three percent of New School students come from outside of the United States, with 112 non-US countries represented at the university.
 U.S. students come from all 50 states and the District of Columbia.
 Forty-three percent of them are people of color, and 5% of American students identify as more than one race.
 Of the entire student population, 63% receive financial aid, and 17% study abroad before graduating.

 Campus

 The New School's campus is centered on the area immediately south of Union Square in New York's Greenwich Village.
 Exceptions are some dormitories and other administrative buildings that are located in Chelsea, Stuyvesant Park, and the College of Performing Arts in the West Village.

 University Center

 The New School opened the 16-story University Center ("UC") at 65 5th Avenue in January 2014.

-While the 65 Fifth Avenue plans were initially controversial among students and Village residents (spurring in 2009 a major student occupation that was held at The New School's previous building on that site), plans for the University Center were adjusted in response to community concerns and have since been well received.
+While the 65 Fifth Avenue plans were initially controversial among students and Village residents (spurring in 2009 a major student occupation that was held at The New School's previous building on that site), plans for the University Center were adjusted in response to community concerns.
 In a review of the University Center's final design, The New York Times architecture critic Nicolai Ouroussoff called the building "a celebration of the cosmopolitan city".

-The UC serves as a central hub for all university students.
-The tower, which was designed by Skidmore, Owings and Merrill's Roger Duffy, is the biggest capital project the university has ever undertaken.
+The UC serves as a central hub for all university students, though the majority of classrooms and studios are in use by Parsons.
+The tower, which was designed by Skidmore, Owings and Merrill's Roger Duffy, is the largest capital project the university has undertaken.
 The building added classrooms, new residences, computer labs, event facilities, and a cafeteria to the downtown New York City campus in addition to a library, and lecture hall.